TheBoneJarmer/Aquanore/README.md

 # Aquanore
 Aquanore is a light-weight 2D and 3D WebGL framework for creating web games.
-I started with a raw and barely stable version back in 2015 and kept updating and improving that version ever since.
+I started with a raw and barely stable 2D version back in 2015 and kept updating and improving that version ever since.
 As of today it is a polished library that can be used for creating HTML5 games for both desktop and mobile!

-Aquanore is written in TypeScript and therefore has a type definition available.
-It can however also be used in vanilla JavaScript.
-The design goal is to keep it simple and as straightforward as possible to setup a game project.

 ## Usage
+> **Note** The docs are still very much a WIP and are now limited to markdown files.
+At some point in time I will consider building a website.

 Please see the [docs](./docs/index.md) for more info.

 ## Examples